Cinema of India: Pan-India film

-Pan-India film is both a style of cinema and a distribution strategy, designed to universally appeal to audiences across the country and simultaneously released in multiple languages.
-It is a film movement that has gained popularity following the success of Baahubali: The Beginning (2015) which was a Tollywood film.
-The term "Pan-Indian film" is used for a film that is simultaneously released in Telugu, Tamil, Malayalam, Kannada and Hindi languages, with an aim to maximize the target audience and thus increase revenues.
+Pan-India is a term related to Indian cinema that originated with Telugu cinema as a mainstream commercial cinema appealing to audiences across the country with a spread to world markets.
+S. S. Rajamouli pioneered the Pan-Indian films movement with his duology of epic action films Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017).
+"Pan-India film" is both a style of cinema and a distribution strategy, designed to universally appeal to audiences across the country and simultaneously released in multiple languages.

 Music

+Music and songs are a big part of Indian cinema and it's not just for entertainment but they play a crucial role in storytelling.
+Music and dance are a core part of Indian culture, and films weave them in to tell the story.
+Songs are used to express emotions that spoken dialogue might struggle to convey.
+Songs often used to move the plot forward.
+Lyrics might reveal a character's inner thoughts, motivations, or foreshadow future events.
+Sometimes the song itself can become a turning point in the story.
+While some may find them disruptive, songs remain a deeply rooted tradition in Indian cinema, reflecting both its culture and what audiences love.

 Music is a substantial revenue generator for the Indian film industry, with music rights alone accounting for 4–5% of net revenues.
 The major film music companies are T-Series at Delhi, Sony Music India at Chennai and Zee Music Company at Mumbai, Aditya Music at Hyderabad and Saregama at Kolkata.
 Film music accounts for 48% of net music sales in the country.
 A typical film may feature 5–6 choreographed songs.

 The demands of a multicultural, increasingly globalised Indian audience led to a mixing of local and international musical traditions.
 Local dance and music remain a recurring theme in India and followed the Indian diaspora.
-Playback singers such as Mohammad Rafi, Kishore Kumar, Lata Mangeshkar, K. J. Yesudas, P.Susheela, S. Janaki, Asha Bhosle, K. S. Chitra, Kumar Sanu, Udit Narayan and S. P. Balasubrahmanyam drew crowds to presentations of film music.
+Playback singers such as Mohammad Rafi, Lata Mangeshkar, Kishore Kumar, Asha Bhosle, Mukesh, S. Janaki, P. Susheela, K. J. Yesudas, S. P. Balasubrahmanyam, K. S. Chithra, Anuradha Paudwal, Kavita Krishnamurthy, Alka Yagnik, Sadhana Sargam, Shreya Ghoshal ,Sunidhi Chauhan, Kumar Sanu, Udit Narayan, Abhijeet and Sonu Nigam drew crowds to presentations of film music.
 In the 21st century interaction increased between Indian artists and others.

+In 2023, the song "Naatu Naatu" composed by M. M. Keeravani for the movie RRR won the Oscar for Best Original Song at the 95th Academy Awards, making it the first song from an Indian film, as well as the first from an Asian film, to win in this category.
+This made it the first Indian film by an Indian production to win an Academy Award.